monikalynker/jekyll-now/about.md

 permalink: /about/
 ---

-Actuarial Analytics specializes in measuring, analyzing, and improving the performance of complex systems such as health care, insurance, and education.
+We specialize in measuring, analyzing, and improving the performance of complex systems such as health care, insurance, and education.

 ## The Team